 The better news is that with increased collaboration across industry, small business, and government—and with all Australians—our joint cybersecurity future and the digital opportunities before us remain bright.

-In many ways, this report is the product of all Australians with its foundations and findings formed by reports to the ACSC.
+In many ways, this report is the product of all Australians with its foundations and findings formed by reports to the ASD's ACSC.
 Reporting cybercrime is vital for us to build a threat picture that can prevent others from falling victim to the ransomware syndicates and cybercriminals.
 The best cyber defence is informed by the best intelligence.

 Together we can reach our ambitious goal to make Australia truly the most secure place to connect online.
 This report is another important step forward.